Why You’re Waking Up at 3AM (And What to Do About It)

 1. Stop Looking at the Clock

-Clock-watching is only going to make you more anxious and turn your bed into a battlefield.
-If you wake up, don’t check the time.
+Clock-watching only escalates anxiety and turns your bed into a battlefield.
+If you wake up, resist checking the time.

 2. Do a Brain Dump Before Bed

-Write down everything that’s on your mind—even the ridiculous stuff.
-The goal is to clear out the mental clutter so your brain doesn’t wake you up later.
-Think about what you want to let go of for the day before you get into bed.
+Write down everything on your mind—even the silly stuff.
+The goal is to clear out mental clutter so your brain doesn’t awaken you later.
+Reflect on what you want to release for the day before getting into bed.

 3. Practice 4-7-8 Breathing

-Inhale for 4 seconds, hold for 7, exhale for 8.
-Repeat a few times to tell your nervous system it’s okay to chill.
+Inhale for 4 seconds, hold for 7, and exhale for 8.
+Repeat several times to signal your nervous system it’s time to relax.

-4. Get Out of Bed if You’re Awake More Than 20 Minutes
+4. Get Out of Bed if You’re Awake for Over 20 Minutes

-Tossing and turning just conditions your brain to associate your bed with frustration.
-Get up, do something quiet and boring (no screens!), and go back to bed when you’re sleepy.
+Tossing and turning conditions your brain to associate your bed with frustration.
+If you can’t sleep, get up and do something quiet and boring (no screens!), returning to bed when you feel sleepy.

 5. Create a Bedside “Calm-Down Kit”

-Include a small book, essential oil, herbal tea, or even a cozy object like a weighted eye pillow.
-Your brain loves routines—this one says, “We’re safe.
+Include a small book, essential oil, herbal tea, or a cozy object like a weighted eye pillow.
+Your brain thrives on routines and this one communicates, “We’re safe.
 Let’s rest.”

 When to Get Help